Student Support Staff

 I want to begin by saying that I absolutely LOVE teaching communication within our building.
 Communication is a LIFE skill that must be facilitated in order for success to occur in the lives of our students.
 I have enjoyed my teaching journey thus far and I am looking forward to partnering with all of you as we continue.
 Being able to teach and impact the lives of young children is truly a blessing.
 My husband is also a teacher in the Forsyth County School System where we both have an invested interest in this wonderful school system.
 It is a system that has greatly impacted both of my personal children as they recently graduated from Forsyth County Schools.
 I look forward to new challenges and new partnerships with you as we embark on a new school year!

-730456 firstname.lastname@example.org Diana Noe, Speech and Langauge Pathologist
+730456 firstname.lastname@example.org Diana Noe, Speech and Languauge Pathologist

-My name is Diana Noe and this is my first year at Coal Mountain.
-I could not be more excited for the new school year!
-My husband, Scott and I just moved to Georgia from North Mississippi where I was employed in a rural school district for past eight years, serving students aged 3 to 16 with a wide variety of diagnoses.
-Scott and I have two daughters: Eliza is a rising junior at Ole Miss which is my alma mater, and Leigh Ellen is a senior at Mississippi State, which is my husband’s alma mater.
-Needless to say, we spend a lot of time at SEC football games!
+My name is Diana Noe and this is my second year at Coal Mountain.
+I could not be more excited about getting back to school!
+My husband, Scott and moved to Georgia from North Mississippi last year and we absolutely love it here.
+Scott and I have two daughters: Eliza is a rising senior at Ole Miss and Leigh Ellen is a 2020 graduate of Mississippi State and lives in Chattanooga.
 I believe one of the most important attributes that I bring to speech language therapy is that I love my job and it manifests as enthusiasm for my work, interest in my students and their families, and a personal connection to my school.
 I consider it a privilege and a blessing to help students build confidence in their communication skills and in their social interactions.
-I look forward to getting to know each of you as we begin this new journey together!
+I look forward to getting to know each of you as we begin a new school year on the Mountain!

 My name is Lori Schwaemmle and I think the students at CMES are the BEST!
 I love to learn and get to instill the love of learning in students every day.
 I am married to Scott and we have amazing identical twin daughters.
 In my spare time, I love reading, playing tennis, boating, and traveling.
 We will work together to help your child have a successful educational journey.